Generalized Whitney formulas for broken circuits in ambigraphs and matroids: Definitions and a main result

-\textbf{(b)} A \textit{graph} means a pair $\left( V,E\right) $, where $V$ is a set, and where $E$ is a subset of $\dbinom{V}{2}$.
-A graph $\left( V,E\right) $ is said to be \textit{finite} if the set $V$ is finite.
-If $G=\left( V,E\right) $ is a graph, then the elements of $V$ are called the \textit{vertices} of the graph $G$, while the elements of $E$ are called the \textit{edges} of the graph $G$.
-If $e$ is an edge of a graph $G$, then the two elements of $e$ are called the \textit{endpoints} of the edge $e$.
-If $e=\left\{ s,t\right\} $ is an edge of a graph $G$, then we say that the edge $e$ \textit{connects the vertices }$s$ \textit{and }$t$ of $G$. \end{definition}
+\textbf{(c)} A \emph{graph} means a pair $\left( V,E\right) $, where $V$ is a set, and where $E$ is a subset of $\dbinom{V}{2}$.
+A graph $\left( V,E\right) $ is said to be \emph{finite} if the set $V$ is finite.
+If $G=\left( V,E\right) $ is a graph, then the elements of $V$ are called the \emph{vertices} of the graph $G$, while the elements of $E$ are called the \emph{edges} of the graph $G$.
+If $e$ is an edge of a graph $G$, then the two elements of $e$ are called the \emph{endpoints} of the edge $e$.
+If $e=\left\{ s,t\right\} $ is an edge of a graph $G$, then we say that the edge $e$ \emph{connects the vertices }$s$ \emph{and }$t$ of $G$. \end{definition}

-Comparing our definition of a graph with some of the other definitions used in the literature, we thus observe that our graphs are undirected (i.e., their edges are sets, not pairs), loopless (i.e., the two endpoints of an edge must always be distinct), edge-unlabelled (i.e., their edges are just $2$-element sets of vertices, rather than objects with \textquotedblleft their own identity\textquotedblright), and do not have multiple edges (or, more precisely, there is no notion of several edges connecting two vertices, since the edges form a set, nor a multiset, and do not have labels).
+Comparing our definition of a graph with some of the other definitions used in the literature, we thus observe that our graphs are undirected (i.e., their edges are sets, not pairs), loopless (i.e., the two endpoints of an edge must always be distinct), edge-unlabelled (i.e., their edges are just $2$-element sets of vertices, rather than objects with \textquotedblleft their own identity\textquotedblright), and do not have multiple edges (or, more precisely, there is no notion of several edges connecting two vertices, since the edges form a set, not a multiset, and do not have labels).
+Such graphs are commonly known as \emph{simple graphs}.

 \begin{definition} Let $G=\left( V,E\right) $ be a graph.
 Let $X$ be a set.